-Since its inception, ProSPER.Net members have launched a wide variety of joint projects ranging from the creation of an online postgraduate programme in public policy and sustainable development practice to the integration of sustainable development in business school curricula.
+Since its inception, ProSPER.Net member institutions have launched a wide variety of joint projects ranging from the creation of an online postgraduate programme in public policy and sustainable development practice to the integration of sustainable development in business school curricula.

-Approved projects should be implemented within six months following approval and should be completed during the course of one year, no later than March 2023.
+Approved projects should be implemented within three months following the approval and should be completed during the course of one year, no later than March 2023.
 The funding amount per approved project is up to USD 25,000.

 To find more about ProSPER.Net joint projects, please visit the page of each project.